sysdiglabs/terraform-aws-secure-for-cloud/use-cases/single-existing-cloudtrail.md

 - [ ] CSPM/Compliance (WIP?)
 - [ ] CIEM (WIP?)

-## Suggested setup
+## Preparation

-For this use-case we're going to use the [`./examples/single-account-ecs`](../../examples/single-account-ecs/README.md) setup.
-In order for this setup to work, all resources must be in the same AWS account and region.
-Before proceeding, please read the example README and check whether you comply with requirements.
+For this usecase, you will use the [`./examples/single-account-ecs`](../../examples/single-account-ecs/README.md)  setup.
+In order for this setup to work, several roles and permissions are required.
+Before proceeding, see the [readme](../../examples/single-account-ecs/README.md)  and check whether you comply with the requirements.

-Please contact us if something requires to be adjusted.
+Contact Sysdig for support.

 ### Step by Step Example Guide

-Use `single-account` example with **`cloudtrail_sns_arn` parameter**
+Use the `single-account` example with the **`cloudtrail_sns_arn` parameter**

 <!--
 manual testing pre-requirements